 - Pickle your onion and beet stems.
 Mix them with the vinegars and honey, then set aside for 30 mins - 1hr while they pickle, tossing regularly.

 - Next roast your veg.
 Place the chopped beets and radishes on two separate baking trays along with a good glug of olive oil and a healthy pinch of salt.
-Place in the oven, cook the radishes for around 30 minutes and the beetroot for 40-45 minutes.
-Remove from the oven when fork tender and allow to cool.
+Place in the oven, cook the radishes for around 20-25 minutes and the beetroot for 30-35 minutes.
+Remove from the oven when browned and fork tender and allow to cool.

 - Next cook your freekeh.
 Place in a saucepan with 1 litre water, a pinch of salt and a tbsp. of olive oil.
-Bring to a boil then simmer for 20-30 minutes until tender.
+Bring to a boil then simmer for 20-30 minutes until tender (check packet instructions just in case you have a different variety).
 You want the freekeh to be cooked through, but still retain some bite.
 Then drain and rinse under cold water to cool.
 Set aside.